LinX64/CoinCap/README.md

 - Add Detekt and features only once into the project.
 - Add Offline first support
-- Fix the search issue with the price
+- Fix the search issue with the price (combine two repositories)
 - Tests
 - Get data from Server for LineChart
 - Add more features